ccdschool/fsharpdaybyday/README.md

 ***

-Thanks to [Carsten König](http://gettingsharper.de) for reviewing tutorial articles.
+Thanks to [Niklas Bergius](https://github.com/palpha) and [Carsten König](http://gettingsharper.de) for their reviews, suggestions, and corrections.

 ***